 London has a global reputation for being a fashionable, cultural and financial mecca.
 Its iconic skyline is so distinctive, with many of its tourist attractions including the London Eye, the Shard building and of course the Houses of Parliament all providing great inspiration for your Photography students.

-London offers students on an educational trip the opportunity to experience some of the world's best museums and galleries including The National Portrait Museum, The Serpentine Gallery and the Tate Modern and students can even round off their stay with a trip to the theatre to see a West End show.
+Our educational trip to London offers students the opportunity to experience some of the world's best museums and galleries including The National Portrait Museum, The Serpentine Gallery and the Tate Modern and students can even round off their stay with a trip to the theatre to see a West End show.

 Our sample itinerary provides you with an idea of the visits you can cover during your trip.
 We can tailor-make an itinerary to support your specific learning outcomes.